 St. Louis Style

-St. Louis style pizza, a unique take on New York-style pizza, originated in the 1960s by Ed and Margie Imo of Imo's Pizzeria.
-The pizza has a thin cracker-like crust, made without yeast, and is topped with Provel cheese, rather than mozzarella.
-Provel cheese is a white processed cheese, made by combining cheddar, mozzarella, and provolone cheeses, and used primarily in the St. Louis area.Continue to 9 of 9 below.
+St. Louis-style pizza, a unique take on New York-style pizza, originated in the 1960s by Ed and Margie Imo of Imo's Pizzeria.
+The pizza has a thin cracker-like crust made without yeast, and is topped with Provel cheese, rather than mozzarella.
+Provel cheese is a white processed cheese, made by combining cheddar, mozzarella, and provolone cheeses, and is used primarily in the St. Louis area.
+The pizza is usually cut into rectangles or squares.

 The tomato pie is a type of pizza created in the early 1900s by Italian-Americans in the Philadelphia metropolitan area.
-Papa's Tomato Pies, in the Trenton, New Jersey area, claims to be the United States' second oldest pizzeria.
-Unlike the New York Style pizza, where cheese and toppings are placed on top of the sauce, in the tomato pie, the cheese and toppings are placed under the tomato sauce.
+Papa's Tomato Pies, in the Trenton, New Jersey, area claims to be the United States' second oldest pizzeria.
+Unlike the New York-style pizza, where cheese and toppings are placed on top of the sauce, in the tomato pie, the cheese and toppings are placed under the tomato sauce.
 Because of this differentiation, the dominant flavor of the pizza is the sweet and tart tomatoes that top the pie.